X / TwitterBy Laura Cairns·7 min read·March 2, 2026

 X doesn't have a native analytics view for reply performance, but you can proxy it through:

-How to Write Replies Faster Without Losing Quality
+How to Write Replies Faster Without Losing Quality?

 The main constraint in a reply-first strategy isn't the willingness to engage — it's the time required to write replies that are specific enough to stand out.
 Generic replies don't work; every reply needs genuine thought.